sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

       END MODULE module_name
 ```

-- A program module is made accessible to the various program units by way of the `USE` statement
+- A program module is made accessible to the various program units by way of the `USE` statement.

 - The `USE` statement must appear at the beginning of the declaration part of the program unit making use of the module.
-It must appear even before the statement `IMPLICIT
+It must appear even _before_ the statement `IMPLICIT NONE`.
-NONE`.

 Example: